Camel MCP Server

 Setup

-The MCP server requires JBang to be installed and available on your PATH.
+The MCP server requires JBang installed and on your PATH.

 Claude Code